 * Q2 capex down 2.5 pct vs +0.6 pct consensus

-* Plant/machinery capex eases, likely drag on GDP
+* Plant/machinery capex eases, likely small drag on GDP

 * Spending outlook for the year ahead revised higher

-Investment slipped a seasonally adjusted 2.5 percent in the June quarter to an inflation-adjusted A$29.1 billion ($21.2 billion), the data from the Australian Bureau of Statistics showed.
+Investment slipped a seasonally adjusted 2.5 percent in the June quarter to an inflation-adjusted A$29.1 billion ($21.2 billion), data from the Australian Bureau of Statistics showed on Thursday.

-That confounded forecasts of a 0.6 percent gain, while investment in the previous quarter was revised sharply higher to show an increase of 1.2 percent.
+That missed forecasts of a 0.6 percent gain, but investment in the previous quarter was revised sharply higher to show an increase of 1.2 percent.

-Spending on equipment, plant and machinery fell 0.9 percent and will prove a small drag on economic growth in the second quarter.
+Spending on equipment, plant and machinery fell 0.9 percent and pointed to a very small drag on economic growth in the second quarter.
 The data nudged the Australian dollar a fraction lower to $0.7293.

 Figures due next week are likely to show Australia’s A$1.8 trillion gross domestic product (GDP) expanded by anywhere from 0.6 percent to 1.0 percent in the quarter.

-The outlook for the period ahead was positive, though, as firms revised up their spending plans for the financial year to June 2019.
+The outlook for the period ahead was positive, as firms across all industries revised up their spending plans for the financial year to June 2019.

-The latest estimate for 2018/19 came in at A$102 billion, almost in line with analysts’ expectations of around A$100 billion and 16 percent higher than the previous forecast.
+The latest estimate for 2018/19 came in at A$102 billion, above analysts’ expectations of around A$100 billion and 16 percent higher than the previous forecast.

 Commercial property has also been undergoing a renaissance, with tourism and student accommodation particularly strong, thanks to a big influx of Chinese visitors.

-Home building has been another source of strength, with data out last week showing a surprising jump in construction work in the June quarter on top of a very upbeat first quarter.
+Home building has been another source of resilience, with data out last week showing a surprising jump in construction work in the June quarter on top of a very upbeat first quarter.

-Figures out on Thursday showed approvals to build new homes skidded 5.2 percent in July but that followed an upwardly revised 6.8 percent rise in June and the trend remains robust by historical standards. ($1 = 1.3729 Australian dollars) (Reporting by Wayne Cole and Swati Pandey)
+Figures out on Thursday showed approvals to build new homes skidded 5.2 percent in July, but that followed an upwardly revised 6.8 percent jump in June and the trend remains robust by historical standards.